makerLab314/Modelium-3D/README.md

 ```

 All three sites are queried in parallel and every result is normalized into the
-same shape, so a Printables `likesCount` and a MakerWorld `likeCount` end up in
+same shape, so a Printables `likesCount` and a The other famous site `likeCount` end up in
 the same field.
 Results stream to the page as each site answers, so a slow
 source cannot hold up a fast one.